She Was Locked in the Attic – Ghost Hunting in Laconia, NH

 In the photo at left, taken on 7 October 2010, you can see just part of the older side of the building.
 Most of the picture shows the 1860 Victorian addition.
 (Yes, that is a large orb near one window on the middle floor.
 Some photos of the front of the building included orbs; most didn’t.)

-I was attending a talk by EPNE.
-They described their experiences during a preliminary ghost investigation at the site, and shared some stories plus video and EVP recordings.
+I attended a talk by EPNE.
+They described their experiences during a preliminary ghost investigation at the site and shared some stories, as well as video and EVP recordings.

 It was a relaxing evening, and a chance to see what’s going on in the field, in general.